Brisbane is preparing to add a succession of new major development projects to its ever-changing skyline.

-From the city-shaping cross river rail, to a new multi-billion-dollar casino as well as a number of high-profile high-rise commercial, hotel and residential projects, the city is primed for major development projects and growth.
+From the city-shaping cross-river rail to a new multi-billion-dollar casino as well as a number of high-profile high-rise commercial, hotel and residential projects, the city is primed for major development projects and growth.

-The country’s biggest office landlord lodged plans in June for its 9,000sq m riverfront site which includes two new commercial towers, riverfront dining, public plazas, extended riverwalk and ferry terminal.
+Plans include two new commercial towers, riverfront dining, public plazas, extended riverwalk and ferry terminal.

-Super fund developer Cbus Property, in conjunction with its local partners Nielson Properties and the Raniga family, is moving ahead with plans for a $600 million office tower in Brisbane’s fast-growing North Quarter precinct.
+Super fund developer Cbus Property, in conjunction with its local partners Nielson Properties and the Raniga family, is moving ahead with plans for a $600-million office tower in Brisbane’s fast-growing North Quarter precinct.

 • Targeting 6 Green Star and 5.5 Star NABERS Energy ratings

-Griffith University is moving forward with $1 billion plans to leave Mount Gravatt Campus, lodging a development application in September to create a new vertical campus at Roma Street Station.
+Griffith University is moving forward with $1-billion plans to leave Mount Gravatt Campus, lodging a development application in September to create a new vertical campus at Roma Street Station.

-New and existing students will be welcomed at the new 55-storey tower in Brisbane’s CBD as well as the growing Logan campus.
+New and existing students will be welcomed at the 55-storey tower in Brisbane’s CBD as well as the growing Logan campus.